 It’s easy for those of us living in Buffalo to treat the radical changes that have recently taken place here as common place.
 Murals covering whole sides of buildings?
 Sure.
 Grain silo zip lines and an asylum-turned hotel?
 Of course.
 A proliferation of new restaurants, breweries and distilleries?
 You bet.

 We see these new developments every day, but for anyone returning back home after a period away, even a year’s worth of changes can be a lot to keep up with.
-So for those of you coming back home for Thanksgiving, we’ve compiled a guide to everywhere that’s new and different since this time last year to check out.
+So for those of you back home for the holidays, we’ve compiled a guide to everywhere that’s new and different since this time last year to check out.
 Welcome back, and enjoy exploring this ever-changing city we all love.

 The Wright Stuff